 Norton ConnectSafe is a free public DNS service, probably one of the best when it comes to security.
 The threats were blocked at DNS level to keep the users safe even when the users were not running an antivirus on their systems.
-Since Norton ConnectSafe is scheduled to be retired on November 15th, 2018, we will suggest some other Norton ConnectSafe alternatives for a safer browsing experience.
+Since Norton ConnectSafe is scheduled to retire on November 15th, 2018, we would suggest some other Norton ConnectSafe alternatives for a safer browsing experience.

 Let’s talk about some Norton DNS alternatives which will make your browsing experience safer.

 Google PublicDNS will change your settings for DNS servers from Internet Service Providers to Google PublicDNS.
 Google PublicDNS provides some flavor of security as service logs are saved for 1 to 2 days for troubleshooting purposes.
 While in permanent logs, personal information is minimized and most of the information is deleted after 14 days.

 - In order to put Google Public DNS on the computer go to the Control Panel